The Animated Series

 - In "The Garden of Zinn", Sheila's Single Tear of gratitude for Solarz breaks the curse on him and returns him to his proper form.

 - "City on the Edge of Midnight" gives us Ramoud, a walking Moment of Heartwarming and Awesome rolled into one.
 He welcomes the children as if they were his own, charges headfirst into danger with them, and is pretty much one of the few characters to avert the Adults Are Useless trope that seems to be highly present for the series.
+This leads to the most memorable line of the episode and probably the most quoted line in the series:

-- An unusual one for Dungeon Master in "Dungeon at the Heart of Dawn".
-Eric states that their impending doom is all his fault for opening the box, and Dungeon Master actually takes the time to calm him and tell him that, no, he asked for permission, and then looks meaningfully at Hank, saying that Hank all but gave Eric that permission.
+- An unusual one for Dungeon Master in "Dungeon at the Heart of Dawn": Eric states that their impending doom is all his fault for opening the box, and Dungeon Master actually takes the time to calm him and tell him that, no, he asked for permission, and then looks meaningfully at Hank, saying that Hank all but gave Eric that permission.
 Hank, properly chastened, apologizes, and Dungeon Master tells him not to abandon his leadership or his hope.

 Games and Guidebooks